 The history of this place is as colorful and prideful today as the days of the Mayans.
 Each region varied in landscape, yet seamless with threads of a culture rich in art, sciences, spirituality and traditions among this land and its stones.
 I hear the steps of the mighty Mayans along the ancient stone and the words of the ancient tongues among its people today.
 The connection to the spiritual and earthly, the passion for tomorrow and yesterday is seen everywhere in the colors of this beautiful land.

 Italy, where a culture's very existence became so important to our understanding of art, sciences, politics, and love.
 A culture and people whose passions and discoveries allowed for a playwright to immortalize a love between Romeo and Juliet, and without which Titian's red would never have seduced us or the use of the arch in monumental architecture would not have elevated us.
 The fact that it is the country which has the most number of UNESCO World Heritage Sites for cultural preservation is testament to its contributions to our cultural experiences.
 During my travels here, I was entranced by Italy's architectural feats juxtaposed with its surrounding nature.
-While walking among a dirt road outside of Lucca, among the rocks of the Roman Forum, under an archway into a vast space of light, gliding atop the surface of the water in the Floating City, or eating al fresco under the starts hearing the music within, you are always surrounded by the deep passion of its history.
+While walking among a dirt road outside of Lucca, among the rocks of the Roman Forum, under an archway into a vast space of light, gliding atop the surface of the water in the Floating City, or eating al fresco under the stars hearing the music within, you are always surrounded by the deep passion of its history.

 Dreaming of the birthplace of Athena, where the Sirens and characters like Echo, Icarus, Jason also lived, I chose Greece to be the land I traveled to first.
 It is truly a land of the Gods and of yearning humans.
 There are arid mountains where you could fall asleep under the olive trees, pebble beaches where you can stand peering out at sea looking for Odysseus, villages with fruit sellers selling the sweetest peaches you could ever taste from wooden wagons, and lush gardens with smells of the fragrant plants that drip scents and sweeten the air like the nectar of the gods.
 I have since returned numerous times, to immerse myself in the mythical culture that gave birth to the original Titans.
 The people are passionate without pretense, the waters brilliant and flowing, the land welcoming as only Gaia can be.
 It is where I first saw a red moon and where part of my heart will always remain, yearning.